-The Ruth Bancroft Garden is a foremost example of the art of garden design with drought-tolerant plants, and it is known as one of the finest dry gardens in the world.
-The Garden displays an expansive collection of plants from the world’s desert and Mediterranean climates, collected by Ruth Bancroft for over 60 years.
-Every season offers something new in the Garden and visitors will find themselves in awe at the boldness and beauty of Ruth’s work.
-Click here to learn more about Ruth Bancroft and The Garden’s origins.
+We are a non-profit, Member supported organization nestled in the suburbs of the East Bay.
+The Garden itself is the foremost example of garden design with climate-resilient plants.
+Consequently, it is known as one of the finest dry gardens in the world.
+The Garden displays an expansive collection of plants that Ruth collected for over 60 years; many of which were in gallon-sized pots or smaller.
+As a result, every season offers something new in the Garden and visitors find themselves in awe of the boldness, beauty and longevity of Ruth’s hard work!

-In 1991 & 1992, Ruth Bancroft was interviewed by Suzanne Riess with the Oral History Center of the Bancroft Library in Berkeley, CA. This valuable oral history offers insight into Ruth’s life, her determination, achievements, and lessons learned while creating The Ruth Bancroft Garden.
+In 1991 & 1992, Suzanne Riess interviewed Ruth for the Oral History Center of the Bancroft Library in Berkeley, CA. This valuable history offers insight into Ruth’s life, determination, achievements, and the lessons learned while creating the Ruth Bancroft Garden.